 "Annual Financial Information" means the financial information and operating data described in Exhibit I.

-"Annual Financial Information Disclosure" means the dissemination of disclosure concerning Annual Financial Information as set forth in Section 4.
+"Annual Financial Information Disclosure" means the dissemination of disclosure concerning Annual Financial Information and the dissemination of the Audited Financial Statements as set forth in Section 4.